Sexual Assault: A Restorative Justice Model

 People convicted of sex crimes inspire little sympathy.
 But the reality is that many of them were victims of various child maltreatments and family dysfunction in early life, and this early adversity shaped their distorted thinking, inspired maladaptive coping mechanisms (including violence), interfered with interpersonal attachment and bonding, provided little modeling of healthy relationship skills (including empathy), and diminished their self-regulation capacities.
 The research is clear that criminal offenders have much higher rates of adverse childhood experiences than the general population, and that these events change the neurochemistry of the brain, leading to poorer functioning in adulthood.
 This is not an excuse for assaultive behavior, but rather, it helps us to understand how interpersonal violence develops, so that we can inform our prevention and intervention strategies accordingly.

-A society that measures justice only in the length of a prison term is limited in its capacity to effect change and reduce harm.
+A society that measures justice only in the length of a prison term is limited in its capacity to effect and reduce harm.
 Let’s move the conversation toward understanding the needs of survivors in their healing journey, and fashion our responses accordingly.